na-na-hi/renget/archive/lmg-spoonfeed-guide.md

 	Llama 1 models and LLama 2 models, respectively.
 Llama 2 models are newer (duh) and have a higher native context size (how much the model can remember) than Llama 1 models. **Note:** for the longest time, there were no general purpose models between 13b and 70b.
 That has since changed.
 L1 models are worth looking into later on.
 3. **2bit, 4bit, 6bit, 8bit, FP16, Q2, Q3, Q4, Q8 **
 	This refers to the quantization of the model.
 I am a brainlet, but as I understand it, it refers to how compressed the original model is.
 Compression lowers memory requirements, but also lowers the quality of output.
 From my own experience, you should use whatever quant that lets you load the largest parameter model you can.
 Basically, a lobotomized 70b is better than a 13b. **BUT THAT'S JUST MY OPINION.**
+4. **exl2 and 2.4 bpw, 3.0 bpw, 5.0 bpw, etc.**
+	Same as the above, but for the exl2 format.
+After succesfully loading and running your first model, you should definitely use exl2 format if you are able. **A 2.4 bpw 70b model can fit on 24gb of vram!**

 For your first model, go ahead and use **Echinda 13b**.
 It offers a good baseline of what to expect from other models of its size.
 If you have 12gb of vram, get it [here](https://huggingface.co/TheBloke/Echidna-13B-v0.3-GPTQ).
 Otherwise, get it [here](https://huggingface.co/TheBloke/Echidna-13B-v0.3-GGUF).